erki77/databases/README.md

 # databases
-Materials referenced in Youtube videos
+Materials referenced in YouTube videos

 Videos in Estonian: